 *Legislation was passed outlawing anyone renting out accommodation for less than 30 days in building with multiple homes ( Apartment blocks )

 New York City is served by three Major Airports.
 Making up one of the busiest airport systems in the world.
-Almost everyone arriving at New York by air will pass through one of these 3 airports.
-Which one is fairly irrelevant service links are good from all airports to the city.
-As you would expect as most of New York’s 55million + yearly visitors arrive via these airports.
+Almost everyone arriving in New York by air will pass through one of these 3 airports.
+Which one is fairly irrelevant since links are good from all airports to the city.
+As you would expect, as most of New York’s 55million + yearly visitors arrive via the Air.

 Newark Liberty International Airport: Situated in Newark this is New York’s other international airport and handles over 37 million passengers so it is a very busy airport.
 The Air train and NJ Transit train run straight into the heart of Manhattan so getting in and out is easy and inexpensive.